nsavelyeva/clingo/README.md

 <br>Hence, it makes sense to keep parameters in the query in case news API will start working
 as described at https://newsapi.org/docs/endpoints/top-headlines even for free accounts.
 <br>Thus, the limit has the maximum value of 10.

+According to https://newsapi.org, current limitations for free (developer) account are 100 requests/day.

 #### Events
 See if there is an [upcoming] event according to the provided JSON file, run: